casmith205/Friend-Link/README.md

-# Friend Matcher
+# Friend Link

 ## About
-Friend Finder is a web application where you answer 10 simple questions and get matched with your new best friend!
+This is a web application used to pair you with your new best friend.
+Answer 10 simple questions and find out who to invite to your next wine night.

 ## Motivation
-Project used to demonstrate the use case for the Express.js Framework.
+Project used to demonstrate a use case for the Express.js Framework.

 ## Technologies Used
 HTML, CSS, Bootstrap, JavaScript, jQuery, Node.js, Express.js